vlfeat/matconvnet/doc/site/docs/pretrained.md

     - [pascal-fcn8s-tvg-dag](models/pascal-fcn8s-tvg-dag.mat)

+    These networks are trained on the PASCAL VOC 2011 training and (in part) validation data, using Berekely's extended annotations, as well as Microsoft COCO.

     While the CRF component is missing (it may come later to MatConvNet), this model still outperforms the FCN-8s network above, partially because it is trained with additional data from